symopsio/terraform-okta-ssm-modules/docs/AWSSessionManagerLowInfrastructureSSHTunneling.md

 ## About Sym

 Sym Access enables just-in-time access to your cloud infrastructure with workflows that developers will love and ops teams can rely on.
 Automate access and provide ops teams visibility and reports for easy audits.
+[Sign up for our mailing list!](https://www.symops.io/)